 Creating a more agile decision-making process using real-time data should ideally be a strategy that is enabled and embraced across the organization.
 But for some, this will require significant organizational transformation to achieve.
 Regardless of where your organization is with your data access and intelligence initiatives, you can begin to adopt a fast data mindset within your own team or department.

-Start by making a list of what data points you already have access to and those you could easily gain access to through collaboration from other teams, such as marketing.
+Start by making a list of the data points you already have access to and those you could easily gain access to through collaboration from other teams, such as marketing.
 Some examples may include:

 - LMS or video platform user data, including participation rates and quiz or test question answer stats